-The Bank has established Internal Audit and Compliance as independent units to assist the AC in auditing and monitoring, and directly reporting to the AC.
-Internal Audit is responsible for examining and providing reasonable assurance that all Bank activities are effectively and efficiently managed and operated in line with good risk management and internal control principles.
-Compliance unit oversees and monitors the Bank's business operation to ensure compliance with all relevant laws and regulatory requirements.
+The Bank has established Corporate Assurance and Compliance as independent units to assist Internal Audit (AC) and BRCC in auditing and monitoring the business operation.
+Corporate Assurance, which reports directly to AC, is in charge of examining and providing reasonable assurance that all the Bank activities are effectively and efficiently managed and operated in line with risk management and internal control principles.
+Compliance unit, which reports directly to BRCC, is tasked with overseeing and monitoring the Bank's business operation to ensure compliance with all relevant laws and regulatory requirements.